-For the purposes of financial aid, a student's academic progress is evaluated at the end of each payment period.
-Payment periods occur after a certain number of clock hours in the program have been completed (see below).
-At each evaluation, the student must have achieved "Competent" scorings on all components of all assessments completed by the end of the payment period to meet SAP standards.
+For the purposes of financial aid disbursements, a student's academic progress is evaluated at the end of each payment period.
+Payment periods are defined by the number of credit hours completed within a program.
+Students must achieve "Competent" scorings on all components of all assessments administered throughout the payment period to meet SAP standards.
+Failure to successfully achieve "Competent Scores" on any assessment will result in termination from the program of study.